86Box/docs/hardware/diskimages.rst

 |86Box           |131071 MB|Not applicable         |
 +----------------+---------+-----------------------+

-The maximum supported disk image size for IDE or SCSI is

-Disk overlay software such as *Ontrack Disk Manager* can work around BIOS limits and allow booting of hard drives within the 86Box limit of 131071 MB, with the same caveats as using such software on a real machine.
+The maximum supported disk image size for IDE or SCSI is 131071 MB.
+Disk overlay software such as *Ontrack Disk Manager* can work around BIOS limits and allow booting of IDE hard drives within the 131071 MB limit, with the same caveats as using such software on a real machine.

 Floppy disk images
 ------------------